lusis/vogeler/README.md

 * Python 2.6/2.7 (2.6 tested on Ubuntu 10.04/2.7 tested on CentOS 5.5 with ActivePython 2.7 and Python 2.7)
 * Modules: couchdbkit, amqplib, ConfigParser (this should be defined properly in setup.py)

 The rest of the modules appear to be standard in 2.7 (json and such).
-I suppose I could dump a list of everything in my virtualenv...
 In cases where 2.6 doesn't natively support a module, I've required it in setup (anyjson, pyyaml)

 Setup
 -----